 “You remember when you got that burn on your hand five years ago?” he asked in a low voice.

-“Show me your hand,” he whispered.
+“Show me your hand,” Kato whispered.
 Harada did so slowly.
-His hand was right in front of his former student.
-Kato took in a deep breath.
-He held out his own hand and shut his eyes.
+Kato took in a deep breath, held out his own hand, and shut his eyes.
 The man chanted his breath lightly.
 Instantly, the burn scar healed away.
-Harada looked on surprised.
-He stared at his former student.
+Harada stared at his former student.
 Kato nodded.

-“Yes,” he replied.
-“I am a healer.
-Midori and Michiko’s illnesses rejected my powers.
+“Yes,” he replied, “I am a healer.
+Midori-chan and Michiko-chan’s illnesses rejected my powers.
 As a result, they died and I couldn’t save them.
-My hope for redemption is to save another… someday…” Harada watched him touched.
-That was Kato’s logic.
+My hope for redemption is to save another… someday…” Harada watched him as he felt touched by his former student’s words.

-May 2009.
-Haruka had enough.
-She saw Kato as a threat to her mission of killing her granddaughter.
-Time for back-up.
-The old woman took the Bullet Train out to Kobe.
+Haruka had enough; she saw Kato as a threat to her mission of killing her granddaughter.
+The old woman took the Shinkansen out to Kobe early in the morning.
 She knew a good friend all the way out in her children’s birthplace.
-This wouldn’t take long.
 Haruka knew her old school friend well.

 Narusawa Hitomi lived a quiet life.
 She taught kindergarten to make ends meet.
 She lived in the room above the schoolhouse where she worked.
-At first glance, Hitomi looked like a normal woman.
-But, she had a dark secret to her.
-You see, Hitomi was really a kitsune with five tails in a human form.
+At first glance, Hitomi looked like a normal woman, but she had a dark secret to her.
+In reality, Hitomi was really a kitsune with five tails in a human form.
 Not only that, she used to be an assassin as well.
-But, Hitomi is ashamed of her past.
-So, she is atoning for her crimes, by teaching the children.
-However, the past couldn’t let her go.
+However, Hitomi was ashamed of her past.
+She tried to atone for her crimes by teaching the children in the rural part of Kobe.
+Sadly, the past couldn’t let her go.

 Hitomi was dismissing the children for the day when Haruka came up to the school.
-When the kitsune saw her, she grew a pale grey. “/Oh no!/” she thought. “/Haruka’s back!/” The old woman made it to the teacher when the last child had gone home for the day.
-She smiled at her old friend.
+When the kitsune saw her, her face a pale grey.

-“Hello Hitomi,” Haruka greeted her.
-“It’s been a long time.”
+“Hello Hitomi,” Haruka greeted her old friend with a smile, “It’s been a long time.”
 Hitomi lowered her head.

-“Can we take this inside?” she asked.
+“Can we take this inside?” she asked as she put her arm around her shoulders.
 Hitomi looked away some.

 “Sure…” she mumbled.
-What could she say?
 Her old friend wouldn’t listen otherwise.
-Both women went inside.
-Hitomi led Haruka upstairs to her room.
+Both women want inside and Hitomi led Haruka upstairs to her room.
 They sat on the bed.
-Hitomi stared at her for a moment.

-“Okay, what do you want now after so long?” she asked.
+“Okay, what do you want now after so long?”
+Hitomi asked.
 Haruka grinned at her.

 “I have a job for you,” she said.
 Hitomi shook her head.

-“No!” she said.
-“I stopped killing a long time ago!
+“No!” she said, “I stopped killing a long time ago!
 I won’t go back to that life!
 I won’t!”
-Haruka looked at her kindly.
-She gently took her by the hand.
+Haruka looked at her kindly as she gently took her by the hand.

-“Oh come on Hitomi,” she pleaded.
-“We’ve known each other since our school days.
+“Oh come on Hitomi,” she pleaded, “We’ve known each other since our school days.
 You would do me a world of service with this one last deed.
-Please!
+Please?
 I’ll leave you alone for good afterwards.
 Please, it’s all I ask.”
 Hitomi looked away nervously.
 That was the thing about Haruka.
-She could be so persuasive…

 “This is the target?” she asked.